ChristopherSalam/blog/_posts/2015-8-28-\n complexity.md

   }
 ```

 Here's examples of some gnarly knotted solutions that try out new ideas and take extra time to get there.
 It's about the journey right?
-Unless you are actually working on the production solution I guess.
+Unless you are actually working on the production solution...

 **This is a stub, there's more coming**